 CHOC Children's Emergency Department :: Specially Trained Medical Staff At Your Service

-At the Julia and George Argyros Emergency Department (ED) at CHOC Children’s, your child is in good hands – lots of them!
+At the Julia and George Argyros Emergency Department (ED) at CHOC Children’s Hospital, your child is in good hands – lots of them!
 A comprehensive team of medical professionals is ready and waiting to ensure each child receives the highest-quality care and attention – from registration to discharge.
 Recognizing that children are not just small adults, all staff members have a special interest and skill in treating pediatric patients.

 Here’s a list of some of the personnel you might encounter at the ED:

 - Physicians: These are the doctors who supervise and provide each child’s care, and you might notice several types in the ED.
 The attending physician is the supervising pediatric emergency doctor.
 All attending physicians in CHOC’s ED are board-certified in pediatric emergency medicine.
 We are committed to training physicians, so the attending physician might be accompanied by a fellow, who is a medical doctor training in pediatric emergency medicine, or a resident, who is a medical doctor in training.

 - Registered Nurses: These staff members help care for patients.
 They are trained to work with children, and many have undergone special training – beyond certification by the state – to treat children specifically during emergencies.
 Registered nurses are identified in the ED by their maroon-colored uniforms.

 - Technicians: These employees assist nurses in proving care for patients.
 For example, technicians hold and position patients during a procedure, take vital signs and may also provide life-saving interventions like CPR.
 Many of these employees at CHOC’s ED are trained emergency medical technicians, so they know just how help in an urgent situation.
 Technicians wear khaki-colored uniforms.